 Use of the Scrip

-The scrip issued under above schemes can be used to pay the custom duty applicable on imports.
+The scrip issued under the above schemes can be used to pay the customs duty applicable to imports.

 Certain conditions are laid down by the government for availing the above benefits.
 Some of the common conditions are as follows: